sryze/JSONObjectMapper/README.md

 JSONObjectMapper can be used in Swift code.
 To set this up:

-1. Importing Objective-C frameworks in Swift requires a little extra effort. you have two options:
+1. Importing Objective-C frameworks in Swift requires a little extra effort.
+   You have two options:

-   * Add a bridging header to your project with the following import
+   * Add a bridging header to your project with with the following import
      statement:

      ```objc